Kate Biberdorf

-Katherine Alexis Biberdorf (née Crawford), also known as Kate the Chemist is a popular science communicator and Associate Professor of Chemistry at the University of Texas at Austin.
-She serves as Director of Demonstrations and Outreach in the College of Natural Sciences.
+Katherine Alexis Biberdorf (née Crawford), also known as Kate the Chemist, is a popular science communicator and professor of chemistry at the University of Notre Dame.
+She serves as the Professor of Public Understanding of Science at Notre Dame.

 Early life and education

 Biberdorf was born in Kalamazoo, Michigan.
-She became interested in chemistry whilst at high school, and her mother encouraged her to try out different experiments at home.
-She enjoyed watching Bill Nye the Science Guy and wanted to become the United States' next television scientist.
+She became interested in chemistry during high school, and her mother encouraged her to try out different experiments at home.

 Biberdorf earned her undergraduate degree at the University of Michigan, where she majored in chemistry and German.
 Biberdorf completed her doctorate in inorganic chemistry at the University of Texas at Austin (UT Austin) in 2014.
 Her research considered heterogeneous catalysis for Suzuki-Miyaura coupling.
 She became involved with undergraduate teaching, and enjoyed getting young people excited about chemistry.
-She joined the teaching faculty at UT Austin in 2014 after completing her PhD.
+After completing her PhD, she was teaching faculty at UT Austin between 2014 and 2024.
+She was appointed professor of chemistry and Professor of Public Understanding of Science at the University of Notre Dame in September 2024.